 - Navigate to Personalization ==> Start tile, then under Folders, choose which folders appear on Start next to the Power button.

 The Documents folder will appear on the Start menu next to the Power button.

 This is another quick way to access the Documents folder in Windows 11.

-As mentioned above, one can move the Documents folder to other locations, or change settings in applications to choose a different folder to save files and new content.
+As mentioned above, one can move the Documents folder to other locations or change application settings to choose a different folder to save files and new content.

 This post showed you how to locate and use the Documents folder in Windows 11.
-If you find any error or have something to add, please use the comment form below.
+Please use the comment form below if you find errors or have something to add.